So, in addition to using a micro SD card, you can further expand Galaxy S9 storage with a USB storage.

 How to manage USB flash drive on Galaxy S9 and S9+?

-You can manage USB flash drive in Device maintenance (same as managing a micro SD card).
+You can manage USB storage drive in Device maintenance (same as managing a micro SD card).

-In Galaxy S9 settings, tap Device maintenance as shown below.
+In Samsung Galaxy S9 settings, tap Device maintenance as shown below.

 In the Device maintenance page, as shown in the screenshot above, tap Storage.